 Induction: The buildup of a negative charge at the bottom of the cloud induces a positive charge on the Earth's surface directly beneath the cloud.
 This positive charge on the ground is attracted to the negative charge in the cloud above.

 Ionisation and Conduction: As the charge separation intensifies and the voltage difference between the cloud and the ground increases, the air between them becomes ionised.
-Normally, air is a poor conductor of electricity, but ionized air or plasma can conduct electricity.
+Normally, air is a poor conductor of electricity, but ionised air or plasma can conduct electricity.
 This is why lightning can occur despite the air's typical insulating nature.

 Lightning Discharge: Once the voltage difference becomes high enough a highly conductive channel is established extending from air to ground.